 On Master Node: In this step, we are going to install

-package also installs the puppet agent on the master node (which is useful in case of a single node puppet installation), but as we are trying to set up a multi-node puppet installation we ignore the puppet agent that comes along withpuppetmaster
+puppetmaster, and upon installation, thepuppetmasterservice is automatically started, and a certificate for the master is generated and signed.
+Note thatpuppetmasterpackage also installs the puppet agent on the master node (which is useful in case of a single node puppet installation), but as we are trying to set up a multi-node puppet installation we ignore the puppet agent that comes along withpuppetmaster. -

 On Agent Nodes: